Rostlab/DM_CS_WS_2016-17/README.md

-# Data Mining, Computer Sience, Winter Semester, 2016-17
+# Data Mining, Computer Science, Winter Semester, 2016-17

 How you can use this repo: